- Ph.D., Urban and Public Affairs, Carnegie-Mellon University, 1983

 From March 2006 to July 2008, Graham was dean of the Frederick Pardee RAND Graduate School (PRGS) at the RAND Corporation in Santa Monica, California.
 PRGS is the largest doctoral program in policy analysis in the world.
 Graham streamlined the core curriculum, established new analytic concentrations, revised program requirements to enable students to launch their dissertations more promptly, and raised funds from individuals and corporations to support scholarships, dissertation support, and policy papers co- authored by students and RAND researchers.

-On July 28, 2008, Graham became the dean of the unique two-campus, $50 million professional school, the Indiana University School of Public and Environmental Affairs (SPEA).
+On July 28, 2008, Graham became the dean of the unique two-campus, $56 million professional school, the Indiana University School of Public and Environmental Affairs (SPEA).
 Located in Bloomington and Indianapolis, Indiana, SPEA is one of the largest public affairs schools in the nation.
-During Graham's tenure, the School's enrollment has grown to more than 2,000 undergraduate students, 500 plus master's students, and 80 doctoral students.
-The 100+ full-time faculty members, which include laboratory scientists, social scientists, lawyers, and policy specialists, have almost doubled the number of research articles they produce annually since 2008.
+During Graham's tenure, the School's enrollment has grown to more than 2,100 undergraduate students, nearly 600 master's students, and nearly 80 doctoral students.
+The 130+ full-time faculty members, which include laboratory scientists, social scientists, lawyers, and policy specialists, have almost doubled the number of research articles they produce annually since 2008.

 Throughout his tenure in academia, he has authored or coauthored 10 books and more than 200 articles for academic journals and national publications.
 Graham has also continued to be involved in policy at a global scale.
 In 2013, he returned to Brussels, Belgium, to testify before the European Parliament's Trade Committee about barriers to free trade.
 He has delivered invited testimony to numerous House and Senate Committees, state and federal agencies, and the European Commission and Parliament.
 The late Senator Daniel Patrick Moynihan (D-NY) praised Graham as a pioneer in bringing insights from risk analysis to federal clean-air legislation.